 Ready to take the next step toward a college education?

 Make lasting memories and grow in ways you never thought possible.

 Office of Undergraduate AdmissionsEdward Miner Gallaudet (EMG) Memorial Building

 (202) 250-2474 (videophone)(202) 651-5050 (voice)(202) 651-5744 (fax)

 1. When do I choose my major?

-Gallaudet academic advisors and Career Center staff will work closely with you from your first semester to help you coordinate an academic plan with your career goals.
-You may choose a major as early as when you enter as a student at Gallaudet.
-We encourage all students to choose a major by the spring of their sophomore year.
+Gallaudet academic advisors will work closely with you from the first day of your first semester to help you coordinate an academic plan with your career goals.
+We encourage all students to choose a major by the spring of their sophomore year, but you may choose a major as early as when you first enroll as a student at Gallaudet.
 You may also double major or create your own major.